Structural properties of edge-chromatic critical multigraphs: Proof of Theorem

-This completes the proof of Case \ref{case4}.
+This completes the proof of Case \ref{bcase4}.
 Now for all cases we arrive at a contradiction, which proved statement A. \end{proof}

-\begin{REM} We can see from the proof of Theorem~\ref{main}, conditions MP and R1 are only used to show $T=T_k\cup\{f_k,b(f_k)\}$ is elementary where $T_k$ satisfies MP, R1 and $f_k$ is a connecting edge for each $0<k\leq n$.
+\begin{REM} We can see from the proof of Theorem~\ref{bmain}, conditions MP and R1 are only used to show $T=T_k\cup\{f_k,b(f_k)\}$ is elementary if $T_k$ satisfies MP and R1 where $f_k$ is a connecting edge for each $0<k\leq n$.
 All the techniques we used during the proof are about reducing the number of vertices to obtain a contradiction with $T_k\cup\{f_k,b(f_k)\}$ being elementary.
-Therefore, if we can figure our new ways of adding a vertex when $T_k$ is closed and proving the resulting ETT is elementary without R1, we may have a chance to tackle the conjecture.
+Therefore, if we can figure out new ways of adding a vertex to a closed ETT $T_k$ and proving the resulting ETT is elementary without R1, we may have a chance to tackle the conjecture.

 \end{REM}